 For determining force ratios in a Melee action, all bases in the involved units are counted, regardless of whether they are in contact or not, or have already been engaged in a Melee action during the turn.
-(In Medieval combat, soldiers would press forward into the action [or shirk], unconstrained by the training which was common in later periods!)
+(In a push of pike, soldiers would press forward into the action [or shirk], unconstrained by the training which was common in later periods!)